-Her extensive research revealed that there is a National English Curriculum provided by the Mexican Ministry of Education.
+Her extensive research revealed that there is an English curriculum provided by the Mexican Ministry of Education.
 However, delivery of this is hampered by the fact there are no qualified teachers to implement it.
 The curriculum requires all English teachers to hold a bachelor’s degree and be fluent in English.
 Anyone that holds these credentials would earn a much higher wage working in tourism.

 Resolutions and solutions

-After in-depth negotiations with the Ministry of Education, VolunQuest became the first private organization to implement the National English Curriculum in public schools in Mexico.
+After in-depth negotiations with the Ministry of Education, VolunQuest became the first private organization to give English lessons in public schools in Mexico.